Benji

 }

-The main settings are:
+The main configuration parameters are:

 Invalid JWT: Token must be a short-lived token and in a reasonable timeframe